-- 1. For each of these methods, say which version is more flexible and which less flexible, and give a short explanation: - (a) Least squares regression with few explanatory variables vs least squares regression with many variables and/or interactions - (b) k-Nearest Neighbor (k-NN) with k=1 vs k-NN with large k (say, k=100) - (c) Non-parametric regression with big smoothness penalty (that gives a smooth function) vs small smoothness penalty (that gives a wiggly function) - 2.
-Draw a schematic graph with the x-axis being the flexibility of the model, and the y-axis being squared error, and draw a graph for each ones of the relevant quantities, showing how it behaves when the flexibility grows: - (a) Prediction squared bias - (b) Prediction variance - (c) Irreducible error - (d) Test/Prediction squared error - (e) Training squared error
+- 1. For each of these methods, say which version is more flexible and which less flexible, and give a short explanation:

+- (a) Least squares regression with few explanatory variables vs least squares regression with many variables and/or interactions

+- (b) k-Nearest Neighbor (k-NN) with k=1 vs k-NN with large k (say, k=100)

+- 2. Draw a schematic graph (or describe it in words) with the x-axis being the flexibility of the model, and the y-axis being squared error, and draw a line for each one of the relevant quantities, showing how it behaves when the flexibility grows:

+- (a) Prediction squared bias

+- (b) Prediction variance

+- (c) Irreducible error

+- (d) Test/Prediction squared error

+- (e) Training squared error